 The first funeral home in the Village of Northport was S. Robbins Funeral Home.
-It opened and was run out of a furniture store in 1894.
+It was opened in 1884 and operated out of a furniture store.
 In 1935 S. Robbins and Son Funeral Home, run by Harry Taylor and Robert N. Davis, opened a new building at 81 Scudder Avenue in Northport.
-It was the first separate building used only as a Funeral Home in the Town of Huntington.
-Harry Taylor managed the funeral home, with his partner Robert N. Davis.
-In 1946 Harry Taylor bought out his partner and changed the name to Taylor Funeral Home.
+It was the first stand-alone Funeral Home building in the Town of Huntington.
+Harry Taylor managed the funeral home with his partner Robert N. Davis until 1946 when Harry Taylor bought out his partner and changed the name to Taylor Funeral Home.

-In November of 1963 Harold Howe, a Funeral Director form Freeport, moved to Northport, and started working for Mr. Taylor.
-In June of 1968, he bought the business from Mr. Taylor.
-While running the funeral home, he was a member of the Northport Fire Department in January of 1965, and served as the Department treasurer from 1972 through 2002.
-Harold also served as a Scoutmaster, Treasurer for the Northport Historical Society, a Scoutmaster, and will be a Mason for over 50 years.
+In November of 1963 Harold Howe, a Funeral Director from Freeport, moved to Northport and started working for Mr. Taylor.
+In June of 1968, he purchased the business from Mr. Taylor.
+While running the funeral home, he was a member of the Northport Fire Department serving as Department Treasurer from 1972 through 2002.
+Harold also served as a Scoutmaster, Treasurer for the Northport Historical Society, and a Mason for over 50 years.
 His longest community commitment was with the Northport Rotary Club which he joined in 1964, served as President in 1972 and remained active until his death in 2014.

 Harold ran the business until 1981, when he merged with Nolan Funeral Home.
 On July 1, 1982 the Nolan & Taylor-Howe Funeral Home began its business at 5 Laurel Avenue.